Bright-Shard/crux/README.md

 # Crux

 Crux is a replacement for Rust's standard and core libraries, designed for performant and data-oriented software.
-It is largely made for a compiler, programming language, and runtime I'm developing (called Shard).
+It is largely made for a compiler, programming language, and runtime I'm developing (called Shard); in general, though, it's kind of a personalised take on Rust that I may use for my projects.

 Note that Crux does not re-implement language primitives (such as `derive`, `Clone`, or `Option`).
 Instead it re-exports these from Rust's `core` library.

+Crux is largely designed to work in the presence of consumer operating systems, so it takes advantage of features like virtual memory and process/thread APIs.
+Because of this it may not be very friendly to embedded programming.
+In the future Crux may introduce more feature flags to be more modular, so additional platforms can be supported with a subset of Crux's API.